Fish and Fisheries

 Spatial Structure in Sardine Stocks

-This research exposes bias in current Pacific sardine assessments and develops a spatially structured model that provides more accuracy and points toward changes in harvest rules.
+This research exposed bias in current Pacific sardine assessments and developed a spatially structured model that provides more accuracy and points toward changes in harvest rules.

 Quinn, Thomas, Principal Investigator